 - A piston pump (instead of the previous units' bellows, which had a tendency to leak) to pump fresh water into the bowl to "flush" down waste; and

 - A lid latch (which we removed because it was more of a headache than a help to us).

 While we understand that some truckers have very poor personal hygiene habits, we feel that it is cruel for trucking companies to forbid drivers who keep their portable toilets clean from having one in their trucks.

-After all, employees within trucking companies have restrooms in their workplaces, don't they?Notice in the picture here how clean the waste holding tank from our portable toilet is as Mike is on his way to a public restroom to dump the contents.
+After all, employees within trucking companies have restrooms in their workplaces, don't they?Notice in the picture here how clean the waste holding tank is from our portable toilet that Mike is carrying on his way to a public restroom to dump the contents.